EXCLUSIVE-Senior China diplomat concedes challenge of coronavirus, slams 'overreaction'

 It has also posed one of the toughest challenges for President Xi Jinping since he assumed power in 2013.
 During the roughly 90-minute interview, on topics ranging from the coronavirus to Hong Kong, and the Middle East, Wang repeatedly pinned blame on Washington.

-Beijing has criticised the United States in particular for taking drastic measures on coronavirus, which have included travel curbs on visitors from China.
-The United States was the first to announce it was evacuating citizens from Wuhan, the city at the epicentre of the virus outbreak.
-"Some countries have stepped up measures, including quarantine measures, which are reasonable and understandable, but for some countries they have overreacted, which has triggered unnecessary panic," he said.

 "I'm sure that those countries are reflecting on this as the situation evolves and the epidemic is gradually brought under further control," he said.
 "They will gradually release such restrictions.
 Because at the end of the day, these countries need to interact with China."
-The U.S. State Department, Treasury Department and White House did not immediately respond to requests for comment on Wang's remarks.
+The U.S. State Department and Treasury Department did not immediately respond to requests for comment, while the White House declined to comment.

 Wang rejected the idea that China was not transparent enough in its initial handling of the outbreak.
 Top Communist Party officials in Wuhan and Hubei province, where the city is located, were sacked this week.
 "From the beginning, we took a very open and transparent manner in releasing information to the international community's cooperation on this effort," he said, noting that fewer than 1% of global cases have been reported outside of China.

 The coronavirus has infected nearly 64,000 people in China and killed more than 1,300.
-"We're not just defending the life, safety and health of Chinese citizens, but also making our contribution for global public health, and that should be recognised," he said.
+"We're not just defending the life, safety, and health of Chinese citizens, but also making our contribution to global public health, and that should be recognized," he said.

 "We have taken the most correct, the most rigorous and decisive measures to fight against the epidemic.
 Many measures went beyond international health regulations and the WHO recommendations," Wang said.
 'IMMORAL' TREATMENT OF HUAWEI